giovannabbottino/notebook/_docs/data_structure/graph.md

 } Node;
 ```

-Another structure is defined, called Graph.
+Another structure that need to be defined is the Graph.
 This represents the entire map of our city.
 It contains the number of houses (vertices) and a list (adjacency_list) that shows how the houses are connected.

 ```c
 typedef struct Graph {